JustaKris/Donald-Trump-Rally-Speeches-NLP/docs/reference/architecture.md

 # System Architecture

-This document provides a comprehensive overview of the NLP Text Analysis API architecture, including system components, data flows, and deployment strategies.
+This document provides a comprehensive overview of the Trump Speeches NLP Chatbot API architecture, including system components, data flows, and deployment strategies.

 ## Table of Contents